Intro to Nix Channels and Reproducible NixOS Environment

 The same techniques can be further applied in your shell.nix when developing inside an isolated Nix shell, you should make sure your software environment is reproducible.

-However if you are developing a package for the purpose of inclusion into official Nixpkgs, after you've done with
+However if you are developing a package for the purpose of inclusion into

-development, if you are dependent on packages that is already available in one of the Nixpkgs iterations, you should
+packages that is already available in one of the Nixpkgs iterations, you should

 rely on the ambient Nixpkgs provided through the pkgs

-attribute.
-This ensures that packages within a single Nixpkgs
+that packages within a single Nixpkgs package set work in harmony with each

-package set work in harmony with each other, and reduce the number of unnecessary duplicated dependencies.
-We have found
+other, and reduce the number of unnecessary duplicated dependencies.
+We have

-that within the Nixpkgs source, there are times when multiple versions of a particular package is required by different
+found that within the Nixpkgs source, there are times when multiple versions of

-downstream packages, this is when the particular iteration of Nixpkgs will often contain multiple versions of the same
+the particular iteration of Nixpkgs will often contain multiple versions of the

-package.
-However, as soon as these conflicts are fixed, either by the upstream of the Nixpkgs maintainers, the older
+same package.
+However, as soon as these conflicts are fixed, either by the

-versions of the package will be deprecated and removed from future iterations of NixPkgs.
+deprecated and removed from future iterations of NixPkgs.

 One possible downside is that you won't get automatic security updates with this approach.
 However this depends on your priorities.
 When in the act of developing software, reproducibility matters more.
 When in the act of maintaining/operating software, automatic security updates matter more.
 You can get the best of both worlds by building a system to monitor security issues relevant to your software dependency graph, and trigger updates then builds then tests before finally deploying.

-UPDATE: We have found a way to avoid needing to apply permission changes after updating your /nix/nixpkgs
+UPDATE: We have found a way to avoid needing to apply permission changes

-this by applying a temporary umask
+.
+You do this by applying a temporary umask

 change.
 The reason is that the permission problems applies to new files being